cicarulez/Mongo-Manager-Cli/README.md

 ## Keynotes

 - **Password Security**: User passwords are securely hashed using `bcrypt` with a salt to ensure high security before being stored or updated in the database.
+- **Excel Export**: Allows exporting data to an Excel file via an external API (requires the repository [Excel-JSON-Converter-API](https://github.com/cicarulez/Excel-JSON-Converter-API)), providing an additional format for data usage.
 - **Sequential Actions**: During user creation, deletion, or password updates, users can continue performing the same action sequentially by responding with "yes" or "y" to prompts, streamlining repetitive operations.
 - **Error Handling**: Proper validation ensures environment variables are set, and MongoDB connection issues are handled gracefully.
 - **Interactive CLI**: Designed for ease of use with structured menus, clear prompts, and streamlined workflows.